Skip to main content

 How the Fellowship for a New California Contributed to the Passage of the California Driver License Law

 Investing in leadership development through cohort-based fellowships can and does contribute to movement-level wins.
 Rockwood’s tools are a blend of movement-agnostic frameworks.
-By bringing leaders together to learn and apply those tools in a issue-focused space, Rockwood creates a unique opportunity for movement leaders to come together around a shared vision.
+By bringing leaders together to learn and apply those tools in an issue-focused space, Rockwood creates a unique opportunity for movement leaders to come together around a shared vision.

 Summary